Carlo Bernari

-Carlo Bernari (born in Naples on 13 October 1909; died in Rome on 22 October 1992) is the pseudonym under which Italian author Carlo Bernard is known.
+Carlo Bernari (13 October 1909 in Naples – 22 October 1992 in Rome) is the pseudonym under which Italian author Carlo Bernard is known.

 Life and career

 He had no formal education after grade seven, when he was expelled, but read widely in philosophy and art.
 At an early point, he became interested in avant-garde art and experimentalism.
 He also became close to leftist intellectuals and artists His first novel, Tre Operai (Three Workers), concerned workers' issues in Naples.
 The book may have been a precursor to neo-realism and reportedly angered Benito Mussolini who felt there was Communism in it.

 Awards

 In 1950, he shared the Viareggio Prize with Francesco Jovine.
 In 1962, he was nominated for an Academy Award for Best Original Screenplay for his work on the screenplay of The Four Days of Naples.